Assignment Help

 Confidence Intervals for Effect Sizes

 Reporting a single effect size value — d = 0.62 — gives the point estimate but conceals uncertainty.
-A much more transparent approach, and the one APA 7 recommends, is to report the confidence interval around the effect size: d = 0.62, 95% CI [0.31, 0.93].
-This interval tells readers that while the best estimate of the effect is medium-to-large, the true population value could plausibly range from small-medium to large.
-Confidence intervals are arguably the most informationally rich tool in your reporting arsenal.
+APA 7 recommends reporting the confidence interval: d = 0.62, 95% CI [0.31, 0.93].
+This interval tells readers that while the best estimate is medium-to-large, the true population value could plausibly range from small-medium to large.

 APA 7 Rule: Report confidence intervals alongside effect sizes wherever possible.
 A 95% CI that does not include zero is consistent with statistical significance.
-But a 95% CI that is very wide — [0.01, 1.40] — signals that the estimate is highly uncertain regardless of whether it crosses zero.
-Width of confidence intervals reveals the precision of your findings, which point estimates alone cannot communicate.
+A wide CI — [0.01, 1.40] — signals high uncertainty regardless of whether it crosses zero.
+Width of confidence intervals reveals the precision of your findings.

 Cohen’s d: The Most Important Effect Size for Students to Know